The Apostle Saint James the Less

 Accomplishments of Saint James the Lesser

-Even though his achievements are unknown to us today, James may simply have been overshadowed by the more prominent apostles.
+Even though his achievements are unknown to us today, James may simply have been overshadowed by the more prominent disciples.
 Even so, being named one of the twelve was no small feat.

 In this regard, he worked with Peter to overcome, or rather integrate, the original Jewish dimension of Christianity with the need not to impose on converted pagans the obligation to submit to all the norms of the Law of Moses.